Kubernetes Task Runner

 To install kubectl

-, check out this guide.
+, see this guide.

 File handling